artalar/reatom/docs/guides/code-splitting.md

 ## Basic principles

-In a large application, there is a need to break the code into many small bundles.
-This allows you to make the project come alive much earlier so that your users do not feel uncomfortable.
+In a large application, there is a need of breaking the code into many small bundles.
+It allows you to make the project come alive much earlier so that your users do not feel uncomfortable.
 See more info about code splitting in [webpack docs](https://webpack.js.org/guides/code-splitting/)

 We also adhere to this idea and tried to make Reatom with the expectation of this behavior.